KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 <br />
 🇺🇿 <br />

+Read more about localization in <doc:Understanding-Localization>.

 ## About this documentation

 The online documentation is currently iOS-specific.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.